ISZ-Hacker-Organization/Yunix-ISZ-Plugins/README.md

 # IceStationZPlugin-Yunix
 Plugins made by Yunix (Finn/Jowa).
-For Ice Station Z. (These are and can be dangerous).
+For Ice Station Z. (These are VERY dangerous).

 # Risks:
 - These plugins have a list of players not allowed to use them.